Eion Crossan: Rugby Union

 He scored all 12 points (4 penalty goals) for Southland Rugby Union club, to guide them to victory over France in 1989.

 Rugby League

 He played rugby league between 1992 and 1995 in the ARL competition.
 During this time he played for the South Sydney Rabbitohs and Cronulla-Sutherland Sharks.

-He was well renowned as an accurate goal kicker at the time, and finished the 1992 season with a 78% kicking record, which was not far behind Daryl Halligan.
+He was well renowned as an accurate goal kicker at the time, and finished the 1992 season kicking 76/97 (78.35%) which was not far behind fellow Kiwi union converts and "Superboots" Daryl Halligan (North Sydney) and Manly-Warringah's Matthew Ridge.

 During a Charity Shield game, playing for Souths, he had his nose broken by Dragons player David Barnhill.

-1993 saw Crossan playing reserve grade for South Sydney.
-In 1994 he switched to Cronulla-Sutherland and played for them until the end of the 1995 season.
+1993 saw Crossan playing reserve grade for South Sydney, despite the Rabbitohs struggling in First Grade only winning 6 games all season.
+Unfortunately for Crossan, playing Reserve Grade and not being able to break back into the top grade despite their woeful season, effectively ended his chances of selection for the 1993 New Zealand tour of Great Britain and France.

+In 1994 he switched to Cronulla-Sutherland which briefly revived his First Grade career.
+Crossan played 22 games for the Sharks in 1994, crossing for 8 tries though his kicking dipped only landing 61/98 (62.24%).
+However, with the emergence of goal kicking winger Mat Rogers, the son of Sharks legend Steve Rogers, Crossan again found himself playing mostly Reserve Grade in 1995, only making a single first grade appearance.

+Following the 1995 ARL season, Crossan switched back to playing rugby union for Southland.

-In the ARL, he scored a total of 324 points, including 140 goals at 70%.
-He also scored 11 tries.
+In the NSWRL/ARL, Eion Crossan scored a total of 324 points, including kicking 140/199 goals at 70.35%.
+He also scored 11 tries, 3 for South Sydney and 8 for Cornulla.